 Free-to-mine natural resources Privately-owned natural resources Landowners' natural resources Right to mine must be granted by the responsible mining authority.
 Proof of ownership of the land, e.g. land leasing contract must be submitted to the mining authority.
 Proof of ownership of the land e.g. land leasing contract must be available.
-Approval of the operating plan by the mining authority (approval of the main operating plans, as a rule every two years) An operation-relevant approval specifies the technical and environmental law conditions under which natural resources can be explored and extracted.
-Approval procedures as per the Federal Immission Control Act, the State's Excavation Laws, Building Laws or the Water Resources Legislation (in wet extraction) are required for quarrying these natural resources.
-The materials in question are mostly 'bulk materials' from the guarried natural Supervision by the mining authorities of the Federal States The extraction of free-to-mine and privately-owned natural resources is subject to supervision by the relevant mining authority (mining inspection authorities; § 69 (1) BBergG).
-In addition to awarding mining rights and granting operating plan approvals, the third core competence of the mining authorities is the supervision of mining operations. resources sector.
-According to the Federal Mining Act (BBergG), mine inspectors may enter the mines, demand infor- mation, visit facilities and carry out tests - and they may also impose requirements in individual cases.
+Approval of the operating plan by the mining auth An operation-relevant approval specifies the techn which natural resources can be explored and extra nical and environmental law conditions under Approval procedures as per the Federal Immission Control Act, the Federal State's excavation laws as well as the building, nature conservation or water resources legislation (in wet extraction) are required for extracting these natural resources.
+Supervision by the mining authorities of the Federal States The extraction of free-to-mine and privately-owned natural resources is subject to supervision by the relevant mining authority (mining inspection authorities; § 69(1) BBergG).
+In addition to awarding mining rights and granting operating plan approvals, the third core competence of the mining authorities is the supervision of mining operations.
+The resources in question are mostly "bulk materials" from the quarried natural resources sector.
+According to the Federal Mining Act (BBergG), mine inspectors may enter the mining operations, demand information, visit facilities and carry out tests - and they may also impose requirements in individual cases.
 The mining companies also have obligations, e.g. to report incidents and accidents, to accept the actions of the mining inspection authorities and to accompany the mine inspectors on tours of the mines and mine buildings (inspections).